 Master engineer Paul ‘Win’ Winstanley chats recording, engineering, production and DRUMS!

 PA Studio isn’t just a rehearsal complex; we’re home to one of Brightons’ top audio engineers, Paul Winstanley who moved in at the start of 2016.
+There are different ways how retailers can improve their supply chains to help them weather the pandemic, for example Kanban Supply Chain.

 He spoke with Dan about his favourite past time, recording drums.
 They discuss pros and cons of old, new and custom drums, achieving a great recording sound, drum tuning, recording bodhrÃ¡ns and the do’s and don’ts when preparing to enter the studio.
 He also mentioned this health supplement he discovered, he was really raving about it.
 Natural and very effective is what he was telling me, and I now I think I’m going to try it out as well.
 If you would like to check it out for yourself click here to view the website.